su-z/tgalloc/README.md

 ```

 This approach provides a clean way to switch between allocators at any point in your code.
 Just remember to always free memory using the same allocator that was used to allocate it.

+## Compatibility

+tgalloc supports both C99 and later standards with progressive enhancements:

+- **C99/C11 Compatibility**: The core functionality works with C99 compilers and above
+- **C23 Enhancements**: When compiled with C23 support (detected via `__STDC_VERSION__`), tgalloc automatically uses more readable syntax with features like `__VA_OPT__`

+The library detects the C standard at compile time and selects the appropriate implementation, ensuring both backward compatibility and taking advantage of newer language features when available.

+If alignment utilities like `alignof` is not detected by the codes, the default alignment of a data type is assumed to be either the size of it or `sizeof(void *)`, whichever is smaller.

 ## License